mcore1976/sim808gpstracker/README.md

 constchar SAPBR4[] PROGMEM = {"AT+SAPBR=3,1,\"PWD\",\"internet\"\r\n"}; // Put your mobile operator APN password here

-SOURCE FILE OPTIONS :

-"main.c"  (+ compilation script "compileatmega")
-    - source file for SIM808 boards WITH DTR/SLEEP PIN exposed as BK-808 board.
-To use this file you will have to attach ATMEGA PC5 PIN #28 to SIM808 board DTR/SLEEP pin.

-"main2.c"  (+ compilation script "compileatmega2")
-    - source file for SIM808 boards WIHOUT DTR/SLEEP PIN exposed.
-To use this file you DO NOT connect ATMEGA PC5 pin to DTR SIM808.
-Example of such board is this module SKU405361-SIM808 http://files.banggood.com/2016/06/SKU405361-SIM808.rar .
-These boards are also sold here : https://www.electrodragon.com/product/sim808-dev-board-gsmgprsgps-replacing-sim908/
-Also pay attention to type of TTL logic the board uses. they have to match on both sides - ATMEGA328P and SIM808 board.
-If you want to use board that has 5V TTL logic do not put 1N4007 Diodes to ATMEGA328P.
-If you want to use 3.3V TTL logic on SKU405361-SIM808, you will probably need to connect 3.3V from ATMEGA VCC (after 3x 1N4007 Diode drop it from 5V) to VMCU PIN of SIM808 board to switch it to 3.3V mode.
-It is described in details in SIM808 board manual.

 The solution has low power consumption because it is utilizing SLEEP MODE on SIM808 module (only on BK-808 board) and switches on GPS only when needed.